Jacob Wohl: Kidnapping allegations

-Merritt Corrigan, deputy White House liaison for the U.S. Agency for International Development (USAID), was fired from her position on August 3, 2020, shortly after unlocking her previously private Twitter account and sending several anti-LGBT tweets.
+Merritt Corrigan, deputy White House liaison for the US Agency for International Development (USAID), was fired from her position on August 3, 2020, shortly after unlocking her previously private Twitter account and sending several anti-LGBT tweets.
 The same day, she announced she would be holding a press conference on August 6 with Wohl and Burkman to expose what she described as "rampant anti-Christian sentiment" at USAID.
 A press release from Wohl and Burkman claimed that Wohl had "been working behind the scenes with Corrigan for months".

 On the afternoon of August 4, Corrigan deleted her tweets from the previous day.
 Wohl claimed that Corrigan was being convinced by associates of President Donald Trump to go back on her claims against the USAID, and Burkman said that Corrigan had "buyer's remorse" for sending the tweets.
 Later that day, Corrigan issued a statement apologizing for her tweets, and alleged: "I did NOT send these messages, and while I vehemently protested about them being sent in my name, my devices were not in my control.
 I see now that I was part of an abusive scheme and I was used to attack people that have nothing to do with me".
 She said that she would not be participating in any press conferences, and claimed that "individuals ... forced me to hand over my devices so they could control me and the output in my name".

 Wohl released his own statement saying that he was being falsely accused of kidnapping, and that he and Burkman would still be holding the August 6 press conference.
 He also stated that he and Corrigan had been involved in a romantic and sexual relationship.
 At the press conference, Wohl and Burkman denied the kidnapping allegations, which they claimed had been fabricated by far-right activist Raheem Kassam, a long-time friend of Corrigan's.
 Following the press conference, Wohl published a 90-second recording of a conversation between him and Corrigan which he said exonerated him of wrongdoing, though according to journalist Ford Fischer, it "shows Corrigan accusing Wohl of preventing her from having contact with her friends, and Wohl accusing Kassam of creating the situation.
 Corrigan doesn't appear to say anything corroborating Wohl's account of events".

+The events formed the basis for Maximum Truth, a 2023 mockumentary directed by David Stassen.